+We believe that technological innovation is driving breakthroughs in the surgical markets that we intend to service.
 We intend to develop, protect and defend our own intellectual property rights as dictated by the developing competitive environment.
 We value our intellectual property assets and believe we have benefited from our relationship with Creighton University and Dr. Filipi.